microsoft/bond/tools/ci-scripts/linux/image-builder/README.md

 # Image Builder

-This directory contains the source for a Docker container that is used for building Bond.
+This directory contains the source for a Docker image that is used for building Bond.

 The image is based on Ubuntu 16.04 (Xenial Xerus) and contains: